IT Professionals looking to deploy self-service password reset can customize the experience to match their users.

 - If neither of the previous roles were assigned, then Global administrators are notified

-In all cases, up to 100 total recipients are notified.
+In all cases, a maximum of 100 recipients are notified.

 Disable contact your administrator emails

 If your organization does not want administrators notified about password reset requests, the following configuration can be enabled